Want to train smarter?

 HOW TO USE THIS CALCULATOR:

-1. Run a “baseline” or “best effort” run and record your TIME for a 5k or longer distance.
+1. Run a “baseline” or “best effort” run like a 12-minute “COOPER TEST” and record your TIME and DISTANCE for a 12-minute time trial, 5k run, or any longer distance.

 2. Enter your TIME & DISTANCE into the Calculator and then hit “CALCULATE”.